Jean-Marc Ela: Major works

-For Jean-Marc Ela and his generation of postcolonial Christian intellectuals in Cameroon, achieving redemption and meaningful spirituality depended fundamentally on acknowledging the value of the everyday practices of pagan village life.
-This also provided a mechanism of vigilance against destructive external forces.
+Jean-Marc Ela acknowledged the value of the everyday practices of pagan village life.

-African Cry and My Faith as an African, Ela's two most famous works, serve as an indictments of the Catholic Church for holding to a model of faith that ignores the needs of African people, especially those in poor and rural communities.
+African Cry and My Faith as an African, Ela's two most famous works, criticize the Catholic Church for holding to a model of faith that ignores the needs of African people, especially those in poor and rural communities.
 Through an analysis of selected sacraments, missionary structures, and biblical hermeneutics, Ela identified ways in which the Catholic tradition subordinates Africans to a position of dependence vis-a-vis White Europeans.
 He countered these instances of oppression with opportunities for liberation based on the argument that the Gospel advocates for the restoration of dignity to marginalised people.

 According to Ela, the only way to restore dignity to African peoples is to allow them to transform Christian traditions into forms that are familiar and useful to Africans.
 He argued that the Eucharist should be served with local rather than imported products.
 He believed that African churches should be self-funded.
 He also believed that biblical interpretation should be guided by a "shade-tree theology", in which small groups of believers can gather together to interpret the Gospel in the light of their own particular circumstances.

 Interspersed between his hard-hitting theological tones, Ela produced several volumes on social sciences in Africa.
-He was a science-minded researcher dedicated to opening a conceptual framework to encompass and address the knowledge and the needs of his countrymen.
-For example, he wrote in 2001 a guide emphatically explaining the imperative African researchers have to direct new research to meeting the basic needs of the population and not only to improve industrial production.
+He was dedicated to opening a conceptual framework to encompass and address the needs of his countrymen.
+For example, he wrote in 2001 a guide explaining the imperative African researchers have to direct new research to meeting the basic needs of the population and not only to improve industrial production.
 Similarly, in several books published between 1998 and 2007, he showed the place of Africa in the world of rational science, and the necessity of high quality scientific work.
 In a book published in 2007, he tried to explain the inseparability of knowledge and power.

+Critique

+The Cameroonian-American theologian David Ngong has criticized three of Ela's weaknesses.
+First is the "problematic equation of the oppressed with Jesus Christ."
+Second is his "extreme historicizing of the eschatological hope," arguing that Ela ignored the invisible realities that exist in addition to the tangible.
+Finally, Ngong states that Ela's theology often resorts to a "calumniation of Western Christianity."

 Tribute

-Jean-Marc Ela was enthroned Grand Prix de la mémoire of the GPLA 2018.
+Jean-Marc Ela was awarded the Grand Prix de la mémoire of the GPLA 2018.